 External, peer-reviewed funding secured by members illustrates the dedication, ingenuity and excellent standing of our researchers, as well as the effectiveness of the Institute's Internal Peer Review (IPR) process.
 IPR supports members to develop research programs, plan projects, and prepare funding applications.
 Research revenue secured by Institute members has increased over the past two years, to a total of \$64.8M in 2021.
-Sources of this funding (See pie chart on next page) included the prestigious federal Tri-Council Agencies (Canadian Institutes of Health Research COURCI), and

-Natural Science and Engineering Research Council (NSERC)); the provincial research funding agency (Alberta Innovates) and Alberta Health Services; national and provincial not-for-profit agencies (e.g., Diabetes Canada); and industry partners for clinical research.
+Sources of this funding (see pie chart below) included the prestigious federal Tri-Council Agencies (Canadian Institutes of Health Research (CIHR), Social Sciences and Humanities Research Council (SSHRC), and Natural Science and Engineering Research Council (NSERC)); the provincial research funding agency (Alberta Innovates) and Alberta Health Services; national and provincial not-for-profit agencies (e.g., Diabetes Canada); and industry partners for clinical research.
 Others include a variety of smaller sources, such as the City of Calgary and other local partners.
 The excellence of Institute members is evident in their notable success rates in these highly competitive competitions.
 For example, in the fall 2021 competition, O'Brien Institute members had a 31% success rate, compared to the national average of 21%.